Argentina

 Safe & accountable banks

-The Central Bank of the Argentine Republic prepared in 2018 a document to guide the development of stress tests in the financial system.
-This guide does not incorporate environmental or social issues.
-The implementation of the stress tests and the choice of the methodology are left to the financial institutions.
+During 2018 the Central Bank of the Argentine Republic published a document to guide the development of stress tests in the financial system.
+Stress testing remains a voluntary exercise, with frequency of testing and the methodology applied left to the financial institutions themselves to determine.

-The Central Bank of the Argentine Republic prepared in 2018 a document to guide the development of stress tests in the financial system.
-This guide does not incorporate environmental or social issues.
-The implementation of the stress tests and the choice of the methodology are left to the financial institutions.
+During 2018 the Central Bank of the Argentine Republic published a document to guide the development of stress tests in the financial system.
+Stress testing remains a voluntary exercise, with frequency of testing and the methodology applied left to the financial institutions themselves to determine.

 Pricing carbon